Model projective twists and generalised lantern relations: Lefschetz fibration on

 \subsection{Topology of the fibre: A MBL fibration on the affine Flag 3-fold}

-In this section we enhance our understanding of the topology of the fibres of the Lefschetz fibration $\pi \colon D^*\CPtwo \to \C$.
-The following construction is due to Jonny Evans.
-Let $Fl_3$ be the Flag $3$-fold embedded in $\CProduct$ as in Example \ref{examplecp}.
+In this section we enhance our understanding of the topology of the fibres of the Lefschetz fibration $\pi \colon E_{\CPtwo} \to \C$ via a construction due to Jonny Evans \cite{evansnotes}.
+We will show why Lemma \ref{affinefibre} is true.